Guguant/letter/readme.md

 # Sea

-The first when I have seen the Mushao Sea in Sanmen, Taizhou, Zhejiang province, I felt that the place seems to be my hometown.
+The first time when I have seen the Mushao Sea in Sanmen, Taizhou, Zhejiang province, I felt that the place seems to be my hometown.

 ## The Mushao Sea